pawelgrzybek/pawelgrzybek.com/content/posts/2017-04-28-make-some-magic-with-css-blend-modes.md

 ---
 title: Make some magic with CSS blend modes
-description: Remember the bloody wars between web designers and front-end developers about blend modes?
+summary: Remember the bloody wars between web designers and front-end developers about blend modes?
 Those times are over — thanks to the power of CSS!
 photo: 2017-04-28.jpg
 ---